Research

 |

-In our study of the complex oxidation mechanism of isoprene, we often find a need for chemical standards that are not commercially available.
-I worked with Professor Brian Stoltz at Caltech to synthesize and purify some of these atmospherically relevant compounds - such as isoprene epoxydiols, hydroperoxides, and methacryloyl peroxyacetyl nitrate - from commercial precursors.
+In our study of the complex oxidation mechanisms of organic molecules, we often find a need for chemical standards that are not commercially available.
+Instead, we can synthesize and purify these atmospherically relevant compounds from common precursors.
 We then inject these compounds into our environmental chambers to study their oxidation mechanisms and their potential to form SOA, or inject them directly into our instruments for calibrations.
+We are also constantly developing, calibrating, characterizing, and improving our instruments (mostly chemical ionization mass spectrometers) to better measure trace organic gases and aerosols in both the laboratory environment and the ambient atmosphere.

 |